Miguelmargar/flaskproject/README.md

 ### Existing Features
 - Eye catching front page with no clutter
-  - Sliding picture box
-- Information page.
-  - Sidebar to navigate to different parts of the information
+- Display of adds created by the user
-- Media page with plenty of pictures and a video
-- Links page to other sites with information about Hippopotami
+- link to page with simple explanation for user to get started either at buying or selling a car
-- Quiz page for viewers to test their knowledge
+- Contact us page with form for user to send message.
+- Navigation bar to navigate to different pages
+- Link page to financial provider site in order to obtain car finance
-    - Form for viewers to input their answers or check the correct box
+- Form for viewers to input the details of the car they wish to sell
-    - Submit button so viewers can see how they scored on the quiz
+- Once create ad form is filled in ad shows in index page with the use redirected automatically to the index page

 ### Features Left to Implement
 - None